Niman Ranch: Niman becomes a national brand

 When Alice Waters opened her Chez Panisse restaurant in 1971, Bill Niman sent her pork for evaluation.
 Waters agreed to buy pork from Niman, and included both the name and company logo on her menus.

 In 2001 Niman entered an agreement to sell pork to the Chipotle Mexican Grill restaurant chain.
 To meet the demand, Paul Willis recruited hog farmers, mostly from the Midwest, to raise pigs under contract.

 In 2005 Niman Ranch sold to more than 1,200 restaurants and restaurant groups.

 In July 2006, Chicago-based Natural Food Holdings (part of Hilco Equity Partners) bought a major stake in the company; at the time, Niman Ranch was losing close to $3 million.
 In January 2009, due to bankruptcy Niman Ranch was merged into its chief investor.
 The CEO at the time, Jeff Swain, said that the company is making $7,000 a week since Natural Food took over, rather than losing $10,000.

 Embezzlement Scandal

 In April 2010, former Niman Ranch treasurer Gary Steven Gross was indicted by a federal grand jury of defrauding the company of more than $1.6 million.

 Bill Niman leaves Niman Ranch

 In August 2007 Bill Niman left Niman Ranch after increasing confrontations with the new management team.
 Bill Niman is no longer part of the company and is forbidden to use his surname commercially.

 Perdue buys Niman Ranch

 In September 2015, Perdue Farms, a large privately owned poultry company, announced that it was buying Natural Food Holdings, the owner of Niman Ranch.

 Niman Ranch becomes Certified Humane

 Beginning September 1, 2016, all of Niman Ranch’s pork, beef, lamb and processed products, including bacon, sausages, hot dogs, and hams, became Certified Humane by the Humane Farm Animal Care program, making them the largest multi-protein company in the U.S. to join the program.

+Animal welfare

+Niman Ranch farmers are prohibited from using gestation crates to confine pigs.
+In 2022, Niman Ranch filed an amicus curiae brief with the U.S. Supreme Court in support of California's Proposition 12, which bars the sale of products from animals raised in gestation crates, battery cages, and veal crates.
+In 2024 and 2025, Perdue Farms and Niman Ranch led coalitions of pork producers and meat companies opposed to federal efforts to overturn state animal welfare laws including Proposition 12 and Massachusetts Question 3.